-While fire safety measures like overhead sprinklers and fire stairwells have gone far in reducing deaths and injuries from fires in non-residential buildings, poor building management, hazardous work practices, non-compliance with municipal fire codes or improper action from emergency response personnel can still place lives at risk.
+While fire safety measures like overhead sprinklers and fire stairwells have gone far in reducing deaths and injuries from fires in business buildings, poor building management, hazardous work practices, non-compliance with municipal fire codes, and improper action from emergency response personnel can still place lives at risk.

 Commercial Office Building Fires